kusumsiri/lambda_layer_github_actions/README.md

-# Manage Lambda Layers with NPM Dependencies
+# Lambda Layer Creation by GitHub Actions
 This repository creates [Lambda Layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) with NPM dependencies on the AWS cloud.

 It uses a GitHub action to build and deploy the layer.